 Who is the EFL Trophy sponsor now?

-The EFL Trophy has had numerous names throughout the years due to sponsorship obligations.
-Formerly known as the Papa John Trophy, it is now known as the Bristol Street Motor Trophy.
+Due to sponsorship obligations, the EFL Trophy has had numerous names throughout the years.
+Formerly known as the Papa John Trophy and Bristol Street Motor Trophy, it is now known as the Vertu Trophy.